Paroxysmisch/genome-assembly/dissertation/main.typ

 //   [#image("graphics/scan.png")],
 // )

-#subpar.grid(
+#place(top + center)[#subpar.grid(
     columns: (0.32fr, 0.95fr, 1fr),
     align: center,
     gutter: 2em,
-    figure(image("graphics/s4_continuous.svg", height: 4cm), caption: [S4 Cont.]),
+    figure(image("graphics/s4_continuous.svg", height: 4cm), caption: subcaptionlong[S4 Cont.]), <fig:s4_continuous>,
-    figure(image("graphics/s4_discrete_recurrent.svg", height: 4cm), caption: [S4 Discrete (Recurrent)]),
+    figure(image("graphics/s4_discrete_recurrent.svg", height: 4cm), caption: subcaption[S4 Discrete (Recurrent)]), <fig:s4_discrete_recurrent>,
-    figure(image("graphics/s4_discrete_convolutional.svg", height: 4cm), caption: [S4 Discrete (Convolutional)]),
+    figure(image("graphics/s4_discrete_convolutional.svg", height: 4cm), caption: subcaption[S4 Discrete (Convolutional)]), <fig:s4_discrete_convolutional>,
-  )
+    caption: [Illustration of the continuous-time @s4 model in (a). (b) and (c) show how the discrete @s4 model can be represented equivalently by recurrence and convolution.]
+  )]

-Crucially, S4 models scale better with sequence length in comparison to other parallel architectures such as Transformer.
-While Transformers incur quadratic complexity with sequence length, S4 models have linear, or near-linear scaling.
-Moreover, these models have principled mechanisms for long-range dependency modelling @ssm-long-range, critical for sequence modelling, and perform well in benchmarks such as Long Range Arena @long-range-arena.
+Moreover, these models have principled mechanisms for long-range dependency modelling @ssm-long-range, and perform well in benchmarks such as Long Range Arena @long-range-arena.
+Their speed and ability to capture long-range dependencies make them compelling for sequence modelling tasks.

 Formally, S4 models, defined with continuous-time parameters $(Delta, bold(A), bold(B), bold(C)))$ can be formulated as follows:
 $ h'(t) = bold(A) h(t) + bold(B) x(t) $
 $ y(t) = bold(C) h(t) $

-These equations refer to a continuous-time system, mapping a _continuous _ sequence $x(t) in bb(R) arrow.r y(t) in bb(R)$, through an implicit hidden latent space $h(t) in bb(R)^N$.
-For discrete data, like a sequence of bases in a read, these equations are discretized using the step size $Delta$, transforming the continuous-time parameters $(Delta, bold(A), bold(B))$ into discrete-time parameters $(bold(dash(A)), bold(dash(B)))$ through a discretization rule (Mamba Selective State Space model uses zero-order hold, where $dash(A) = exp(Delta A)$ and $dash(B) = (Delta A)^(-1)(exp(Delta A) - I) dot Delta B$).
+These equations refer to a continuous-time system, mapping a _continuous _ sequence $x(t) in bb(R) arrow.r y(t) in bb(R)$, through an implicit hidden latent space $h(t) in bb(R)^N$ (illustrated in @fig:s4_continuous).
+For discrete data however, like a sequence of bases in a read, these equations need to be discretized.
+Before detailing the discretization procedure, we note that having an underlying continuous-time system is beneficial as we inherit beneficial properties of continuous-time dynamics---key is smoother encoding of long-range dependencies and memory.
+Moreover, there are well-established connections between discretization of continuous time systems and @rnn gating mechanisms.

+Discretization is performed using the step size parameter $Delta$, transforming the continuous-time parameters $(Delta, bold(A), bold(B))$ into discrete-time parameters $(bold(dash(A)), bold(dash(B)))$ through a discretization rule. $Delta$ can be viewed as a more generalized version of the gating mechanism found in @rnn:pl.
+Mamba Selective State Space model uses zero-order hold as its discretization rule, where $dash(A) = exp(Delta A)$ and $dash(B) = (Delta A)^(-1)(exp(Delta A) - I) dot Delta B$).
 This yields a new set of discrete equations:
 $ h_t = dash(bold(A))h_(t - 1) + dash(bold(B)) x_t $
 $ y_t = bold(C)h_t $

-Through repeated application of the recurrence relation, and simplification via the @lit property (which states that $(Delta, bold(A), bold(B))$ and consequently $(bold(dash(A)), bold(dash(B)))$ remain constant for all time-steps), the system can be equivalently expressed as a 1-dimensional convolution over the sequence $x$ with kernel $bold(dash(K))$ ($star$ denotes the covolution operation):
+Through repeated application of the recurrence relation, and simplification via the @lit property (which states that $(Delta, bold(A), bold(B))$ and consequently $(bold(dash(A)), bold(dash(B)))$ remain constant for all time-steps), the system can be equivalently expressed as a 1-dimensional convolution (see @fig:s4_discrete_recurrent and @fig:s4_discrete_convolutional for illustration) over the sequence $x$ with kernel $bold(dash(K))$ ($star$ denotes the covolution operation):
 $ bold(dash(K)) = (C dash(B), C dash(A) dash(B), ..., C dash(A)^k dash(B), ...) $
 $ y = x star bold(dash(K)) $

-Although S4 can model recurrent processes with latent state across large contexts well, they are not as effective at modelling discrete, information-dense data.
-To address this, Mamba extends the S4 formulation by incorporating _selectivity_---the ability to select data in an input-dependent manner, helping filter out irrelevant data, and keep relevant information indefinitely.
-However, this breaks the time- and input-invariance that makes the convolution operation possible in S4, responsible for S4's speed.
-This is compensated for by replacing the convolution with a scan/prefix sum operation.
+Since @s4 models have fixed parameters with respect to the inputs, they cannot perform content-based reasoning, essential for tasks such as language, or genome modelling.
+To address this, Mamba extends the S4 formulation by incorporating _selectivity_---the ability to select data in an input-dependent manner, helping filter out irrelevant data, and keep relevant information indefinitely, by making the parameters functions of the input.
+However, this breaks the time- and input-invariance (@lit) that allows fast convolution-based calculation.
+This is compensated for by replacing the convolution with a scan/prefix sum operation (@fig:recurrent and @fig:parallel_scan show how the scan/prefix sum algorithm produces the same result as recurrence).

-The ability to select data in an input-dependent manner, along with the scan/prefix sum in-place of convolution, together results in the Mamba _Selective_ State Space Model (henceforth referred to simply as Mamba).
+The ability to select data in an input-dependent manner, along with the scan/prefix sum in-place of convolution, together results in the Mamba _Selective_ State Space Model (henceforth referred to simply as Mamba) (@fig:mamba_official shows the Mamba diagram from the original paper).

-#subpar.grid(
+#place(top + center)[#subpar.grid(
   columns: 2,
   gutter: 3em,
-  image("graphics/recurrent.svg", height: 8cm, fit: "contain"),
+  figure(image("graphics/recurrent.svg", height: 8cm, fit: "contain"), caption: subcaptionlong[Recurrent formulation for generating @s4 hidden states]), <fig:recurrent>,
-  image("graphics/parallel_scan.svg", height: 8cm, fit: "contain"),
+  figure(image("graphics/parallel_scan.svg", height: 8cm, fit: "contain"), caption: subcaptionlong[Scan/Prefix sum formulation]), <fig:parallel_scan>,
-)
+  caption: [Illustration of how the scan/prefix sum algorithm produces the same result as the recurrent (sequential) formulation in generating the @s4 hidden states in parallel.
+Note that, for example, $x_3$'s calculation begins before $x_2$ has been fully calculated.]
+)]

+#figure(image("graphics/mamba_official.png"), caption: [Mamba's selection mechanism in #text(fill:blue.darken(50%))[blue] alters parameters in an input-dependent manner.]) <fig:mamba_official>

 // Even the reference human genome has 100s of assembly gaps that are 100s of Mb (megabases) of highly repetitive or recently duplicated sequences.